mryuv1/ArcSpatialDB/DEPLOYMENT.md

 2. **Create the database** (if it doesn't exist):
    - The database will be created automatically when the app first runs
+   - The app now includes automatic database initialization and sample data creation
    - Or run `python generate_sample_db.py` to create a sample database
+   - Or run `python test_db_init.py` to test the database initialization

 ## 2. Deploy the Flask App